netconstructor/node-echonest/README.md

             id: 'ARJVTD81187FB51621',
             name: 'Portishead' } }

-The tests touch every API endpoint (not true yet!), so [see them](https://github.com/badamson/node-echonest/tree/master/test/v4) for real examples.
+The tests touch every API endpoint (not true yet!), including [/track/upload](http://developer.echonest.com/docs/v4/track.html#upload), so [see them](https://github.com/badamson/node-echonest/tree/master/test/v4) for real examples.
 They're in [coffeescript](http://coffeescript.org/).
 You'll also need to visit the [Echonest API Documentation](http://developer.echonest.com/docs/v4) to see what parameters each method accepts and what to expect in the response.

 Contributing
 ------------